mmozuras/mmozuras.github.com/post/_posts/2018-03-25-third-trys-the-charm.md

 I got an offer.
 I declined it.
 It was a lower salary than I wanted.
 Significantly lower than I was earning.
 I felt lowballed and angry.
 I thought that I did very well during the technical interview and couldn't understand why I was assessed this way.

 Next day I've got another offer with a long list of reasons on why it would be the right career decision.
-Salary was still now what I wanted, but high enough for me to choose growth over money.
+Salary was still not what I wanted, but high enough for me to choose growth over money.

 I've joined Adform.